What is Captive Insurance?

 Potential Tax Benefits

-Ordinarily, uninsured losses, , deductibles, and self-insured retentions are deductible when paid.
+Ordinarily, uninsured losses, deductibles, and self-insured retentions are deductible when paid.
 A properly structured captive insurance program can accelerate those deductions so they may become deductible when accrued rather than paid.
-Ian Bridges, GCM resident tax specialist, provides valuable insight into the tax issues for many captive structures.

 Risk Management Incentives